gsoft-inc/wl-eventgrid-emulator/README.md

 ## Features

-- Support for Push and Delivery to multiple Event Grid topics by sending EventGridEvents (Push) on Custom topics to `http://127.0.0.1:6500/<topic-name>/api/events` and CloudEvents (Pull) on Namespace topics to `http://127.0.0.1:6500/topics/<topic-name>:publish`.
+- Support for Push and Delivery to multiple Event Grid topics by sending EventGridEvents/CloudEvents (Push) on Custom topics to `http://127.0.0.1:6500/<topic-name>/api/events` and CloudEvents (Pull) on Namespace topics to `http://127.0.0.1:6500/topics/<topic-name>:publish`.
 - Push delivery to configured webhooks defined in the emulator configuration file (more details below).
 - Pull delivery API client commands supported in the emulator (more details below).
 - Simple but durable message delivery and retry based on the [Azure Event Grid documentation](https://learn.microsoft.com/en-us/azure/event-grid/delivery-and-retry).